Association of Digital Verification Professionals

 ADVP Response

-Most of the benefits described in this consultation do not relate to a national digital ID but to reform of public services – which will be much more complicated and expensive to deliver than the government has understood.
+Most of the benefits described in this consultation do not relate to a national digital ID but to reform of legacy services, which will be much more complicated and expensive to deliver than the government has understood.

 The ADVP will provide a further, more detailed explanation of our position in the next few days.